tizkovatereza/Llama-3.1/README.md

 ## How to run code with Llama 3.1

-Llama 3.1, the latest release from Meta, is an open-source model featuring multi-step reasoning, integrated tool search, and a code interpreter.
-It comes in three sizes: 8B, 70B, and 405B.
-The 405B version is the first openly available model by Meta that rivals other top LLMs in areas like general knowledge, math, tool use, and multilingual translation.
+Llama 3.1, the latest open-source model by Meta, features multi-step reasoning, integrated tool search, and a code interpreter.
+The LLM comes in three sizes: 8B, 70B, and 405B.
+Especially in the 405B version, Llama 3.1 challenges top LLMs in areas like general knowledge, math, tool use, and multilingual translation.

-In this post, we will look closer at its code execution capabilities and provide a step-by-step tutorial for securely running code with Llama 3.1.
-We will test it on coding and data analysis tasks.
+In this post, we will look closer at its code generation and code execution capabilities and provide a step-by-step tutorial for securely running code with Llama 3.1.
+We provide Python and JavaScript/TypeScript version.

-I tested two different options to run code with Llama 3.1.
+There are two different options to generate code with Llama 3.1

 ### 1. Built-in function calling
 This approach is native to Llama 3.1 and easy to implement.
 It is recommended to pick 70B or 405B if you want to have a full conversation with function calling.
 The function calling means that you are allowed to add “tools” that the LLM can decide to call.